Seek APIseek.com ↗

 One credit = one API call regardless of which marketplace API you call.
 Exceeding the rate limit returns a 429 response.
 Authenticate with the X-API-Key header.

-What does the `get_job_counts` endpoint return and how does it differ from `search_jobs`?+
+What does the `get_job_counts` endpoint actually return, and how do I use the IDs?+